 A simplified test case means the simplest possible Web page that still reproduces the bug.
 If you remove any more characters from the file of the simplified test case, you no longer see the bug.
 You can find out how to make them at Reducing_testcases.

 Finding The Bugs

 Bugs which definitely need a testcase are flagged with the

 testcase-wanted keyword (search).
-If there are none of those, then try the following components.
-(Why not adopt one?)
+If there are none of those, then try working your way through one of the following components:

 DOM: Core & HTML